3 months ago ·

 This creates small arbitrage opportunities (moments at which the prices in the AMM are not on par with the external market) within the pie which arbitrageurs can execute to move the actual balances toward their targets.
 Weight adjustments are executed linearly over a number of blocks so that pokes can not happen in quick succession.

 Over time this allows large scale rebalancing of the pool without relying on external markets to execute rebalancing trades.

 Governance token: Yes - $NDX

-Liquidity Mining: Yes - for staking DEFI 5 or CC10 or supplying liquidity to their liquidity pool on Uniswap
+Liquidity Mining: Yes - for supplying liquidity to DEFI5 or CC10 on Uniswap

 Fee: No fee